 Uspenski © Lassi KurkijÃ¤rvi

-Many have compared Helsinki to the beautiful Russian city of St Petersburg (a close neighbour across a strait of water), and the exotic red-brick Orthodox cathedral Uspenski, designed by Aleksei Gornostayev of St Petersburg in the late 1800s, cements the Russian connection.
+Many have compared Helsinki to the beautiful Russian city of St Petersburg (a close neighbour across a strait of water), and the exotic red-brick Orthodox cathedral Uspenski, designed by Aleksei Gornostayev of St Petersburg in the mid-1800s, cements the Russian connection.
 The cathedral sits atop a rocky outcrop on the Katajanokka peninsula opposite the fish market, fronted by a statue of Tsar Alexander II, as a memento of Russia's occupation of Finland until 1919.